Jobrzut/Book-Library/README.md

 ## Credits

 - Created by [Julek](https://github.com/Jobrzut).
-- Inspired by the love for books and reading.
+- Inspired by the love for Arab culture.

 ## License